James the Great: Veneration

+Feast

-The feast day of St. James is celebrated on 25 July on the liturgical calendars of the Roman Catholic, Anglican, Lutheran and certain other Protestant churches.
-He is commemorated on 30 April in the Orthodox Christian liturgical calendar (for those churches which follow the traditional Julian Calendar, 30 April currently falls on 13 May of the modern Gregorian Calendar).
-The national day of Galicia is also celebrated on 25 July: St James is its patron saint.
+The feast day of St. James is celebrated on 25 July on the liturgical calendars of the Catholic, Eastern Orthodox, True Orthodox, Anglican, Lutheran and certain other Protestant churches.
+The traditional reason why St. James' feast day is held on the 25th of July is the belief that he was martyred on this date in the year 44 AD.
+However, some historians argue that July 25th was chosen so as to coincide with the feast day of Saint Christopher.

+He is additionally commemorated on 30 April in the Orthodox Christian liturgical calendar (for those churches which follow the traditional Julian Calendar, 30 April currently falls on 13 May of the modern Gregorian Calendar) and on 30 June (Synaxis of the Apostles).
+The National Day of Galicia is also celebrated on 25 July: St James is its patron saint.
-James the Apostle is remembered in the Church of England with a Festival on 25 July.

 Jerusalem

 The site of martyrdom is located within the Armenian Apostolic Cathedral of St. James in the Armenian Quarter of Jerusalem.
-The Chapel of St. James the Great, located to the left of the sanctuary, is the traditional place where he was martyred, when King Agrippa ordered him to be beheaded (Acts 12:1–2).
+The Chapel of Saint James the Great, located to the left of the sanctuary, is the traditional place where he was martyred when King Agrippa ordered him to be beheaded (Acts 12:1–2).
 His head is believed to be buried under the altar, marked by a piece of red marble and surrounded by six votive lamps.